alugusrivardhan/alugusrivardhan/README.md

-# 💫 About Me:
+💫 About Me

-🌱 I’m currently learning **Web Development**
+🌱 I’m currently learning Web Development

 🔭 Working on enhancing web applications with modern technologies

 🤝 Open to collaborating on exciting software development projects

+💡 Passionate about problem-solving, algorithms, and clean code

+📚 Exploring Data Structures, Algorithms, and System Design

 ---